scharlton2/solver_dev_manual/source/02/02_03_solverdef_gridcond.rst

 Now make sure that solver definition file is arranged correctly.

-Launch iRIC, and starts a new project with solver "Sample Solver".
+Launch iRIC, and starts a new project with solver \\"Sample Solver\\".
 Now you will see the [Pre-processing Window] like in :numref:`preprocessor_with_geographicdata`.
 When you create or import a grid, the [Pre-processing Window] will become like in